Salesforce Implementation: The Complete Guide [2025]

 Step #4: Develop Multiple Project Outcome Scenarios

-Factors such as company size, data volume, and customization needs greatly impact Salesforce project estimation.
+Factors such as company size, data volume, and customization needs greatly impact Salesforce implementation project estimation.

 For risk anticipation and unexpected outcomes, devise three implementation scenarios: optimistic, pessimistic, and most likely.